 On “rehoming day,” we suggest following these steps.

 - Be sure your Russian Blue kitten is at least 13 weeks old before taking her home.

 - Check to be sure your Russian Blue kitten has completed her last series of vaccinations at least 7 full days prior to you taking her home.
-This waiting period is essential to be sure she is fully protected by the vaccines before being exposed to new environments and possibly other cats who have not been vaccinated.

 - Obtain the vaccination certificate from the breeder.
 Check to be sure your kitten has been vaccinated for feline enteritis, “cat flu,” feline leukemia virus (optional), chlamydia (optional).